HiveDesk

 • PAYE (Pay As You Earn): A progressive income tax deducted from employees' salaries.

-The PAYE tax rates in Nigeria are as follows:
+The PAYE tax rates under the Nigeria Tax Act 2025 (effective 1 January 2026) are as follows:

 Statutory Leave Policies